In this article, we will run through what a UV filter is, what its purpose is and whether you should use one or not.

 Disadvantages of Using a UV Filter

 Filters also need careful attention for cleaning, can trap dust between itself and the front glass element of the lens.
-And they cost money and they add weight to your already heavy system.
+And they cost money.

 Loss of Quality

-Lenses already contain 15 glass elements inside, so adding more doesn’t help, but exacerbate the situation.
+Lenses already contain numerous glass elements inside, so adding more doesn’t help, but exacerbate the situation.

 Loss of Light

 UV filters come in all kinds of price ranges, and therefore, all kinds of quality.
-A low-quality UV filter can have adverse side effects, such as reducing light.
-Photographers like using these filters as they don’t have an effect on the light.
+A low-quality UV filter can have adverse side effects, such as noticeably reducing light.

-There is basically no argument for the use of UV filters.
-Digital cameras no longer requires them, they are an extra cost and need attention, especially when it comes to cleaning.
+Digital cameras no longer require UV filters, they are an extra cost and need attention, especially when it comes to cleaning.

-On the flip side, there is no argument for not using them either.
-They can protect your lens, and they don’t reduce the exposure or resolution of your image.
+On the flip side, there is no argument against using good quality filters.
+They can protect your lens, and they don’t reduce the exposure or sharpness of your image.

 If you need to buy one, make sure it is of high quality to ensure your images are not affected by it.